-11.2 Factory reset
+13.2 Factory reset on the MASTER

 The factory reset can help in situations where - due to some software problem, maybe in a beta or testing version - the DROID is stuck and does not want to run again.
 The problem might be triggered by the current saved states of the circuits or by the currently loaded patch.